cs2113-f24/cs2113-f24.github.io/wrkshts/J10-wrksht.md

 This will put every file in that folder into a tarfile named `J10.tar`

-Then, upload this tarfile to BB.
+Then, upload this tarfile to BB by Thursday this week.